Oxyeleotris caeca

 Oxyeleotris caeca or the Kikori blind gudgeon is a cavefish found in the upper Kikori River system.
 Described in 1996, it is the first cavefish found in Papua New Guinea.
 There are three specimens kept at the Western Australian Museum, whose lengths range from 83 to 93 mm.
 Its adaptations to cave life include a loss of pigmentation and external eyes.
 It is unknown how extensive its cave system is.
 The species is likely closely related to the widespread fimbriate gudgeon.
 While living in caves, the fish is found in surface waters during the wet season, and is eaten by local inhabitants.

 Discovery and naming

 While rumours of the fish had reached scientists by 1978, the existence of O. caeca was confirmed only in June 1995 when captured by locals.
+An effort to find the fish funded by the World Wildlife Fund earlier that year had been unsuccessful.

-The species was described in 1996 by Gerald R. Allen, the first cavefish described in Papua New Guinea.
-The female holotype is known as WAM P.31011.001.
+The species was described in 1996 by Gerald R. Allen, and was the first cavefish described from New Guinea.
+The female holotype is known as WAM P.31011.001, and is held by the Western Australian Museum on behalf of the Papua New Guinean government.
 The word caeca is Latin for "blind".
 The fish was already known to the local people, who caught it for food.
 In English it has been called the "Kikori blind gudgeon", and in the local language it is known as ihaaribi, meaning "blind".